yaronantebi/Migrating-Alteon-GEL-Entitlements/README.md

 Migrating Alteon between GEL Entitlements.

-## Installation
+## Downloading

-Download the release version of this project and upload to vDirect.
+Download the release version of this project 'gelMigrationTool.zip' and upload it to vDirect.

 ## How to install